bsmith89/midas2-wiki/Home.md

 [AWS Batch](https://aws.amazon.com/batch/) and
 [S3](https://aws.amazon.com/s3/), to
-achieve [elastic scaling](https://github.com/czbiohub/pairani/wiki) for building MIDAS reference databases.
-To be specific, the MIDAS reference database construction step can be executed in AWS using hundreds of r5d.24xlarge instances over a period of a couple of days, depositing built products in S3.
+achieve [elastic scaling](https://github.com/czbiohub/pairani/wiki) for building MIDAS2 reference databases.
+To be specific, the MIDAS2 reference database construction step can be executed in AWS using hundreds of r5d.24xlarge instances over a period of a couple of days, depositing built products in S3.
 For example, it took ~\$80,000 and a week to build the species